gelatodigital/gelato-uniswap/README.md

 - [`demo/Part-2_Gelato_Users/step1-create-user-proxy.js`](https://github.com/gelatodigital/gelato-kyber/blob/master/demo/Part-2_Gelato_Users/step1-create-user-proxy.js)

-:icecream: :icecream: :icecream:

-### Step 2: Submit your Task to Gelato via your GelatoUserProxy
+### Step 2: User submits a Task to Gelato via his GelatoUserProxy

-In this example, the user wants to instruct Gelato to execute 3 trades in total on its behalf, each swapping 1 DAI to KNC after a certain time has passed.
+In this example, the user wants to instruct Gelato to execute 3 trades in total on his behalf, each swapping 1 DAI to KNC after a certain time has passed.

-The script we will run submits our `Task` to gelato.
-We are setting a limit of three executions to Gelato, to limit the number of automatic trades we want to occur.
-We could potentially also instruct gelato to submit inifinite tasks until the provider's ETH balance runs out.
+The script below will submit the `Task` to Gelato.
+The User is setting a limit of three executions, to limit the number of automatic trades that will occur.
+User's could potentially also instruct gelato to submit inifinite tasks until the provider's ETH balance or the users DAI balance runs out.

 Spelled out this will mean:

 **For 3 times, every 2 minutes, trade 1 DAI for KNC on KyberNetwork**

-Due to the `Provider fee payment` of **10% in DAI** that is part of our `Task` this will translate into **3 trades of 0.9 DAI to KNC** each, with **0.1 DAI flowing to our Provider from each trade**.
+Due to the `Gelato Provider fee payment` of **10% in DAI** that is part of the User's `Task` this will translate into **3 trades of 0.9 DAI to KNC** each, with **0.1 DAI flowing to our External Provider from each trade**.

-The script will also `approve` your `GelatoUserProxy` for `3 DAI` from your UserWallet.
-Your `Proxy` needs access to any funds needed for your Task, so that it can execute it on your behalf.
-This means that the DAI will remain in the Users Wallet until the condition os fulfilled and the User's proxy withdraws them out in order to trade on the Users behalf.
+The script will also `approve` the User's `GelatoUserProxy` for `3 DAI` from the UserWallet.
+The User's `Proxy` needs access to any funds needed for the Task, so that it can execute it on the User's behalf.
+This means that the DAI will remain in the Users Wallet until the condition is fulfilled and the User's proxy withdraws them out in order to trade on the Users behalf.

 The script will keep on running listenting for events and printing information to the console as soon as an automatic trade was detected.